cybergarage/go-sqlserver/doc/configuring.md

         enabled: true
         port: 9181

+### store.sqlite.memory

+By default, **go-sqlserver** uses an in-memory SQLite database.
+To switch to a file-based SQLite database, set the `store.sqlite.memory` option to `false`.

 ## Environment Variables

-You can override the configuration file location by setting the **go-sqlserver** environment variable. **go-sqlserver** assumes that the environment variable matches the following format: SQLSERVER + "\_" + the key name in ALL CAPS.
+The location of the configuration file can be overridden by setting an environment variable. **go-sqlserver** expects environment variables to follow the format: `GO_SQLSERVER_` + the key name in uppercase.

-For example, if the environment variable `SQLSERVER_LOGGING_ENABLED` is set, then **go-sqlserver** will override the `logging:enabled` setting.
+For example, setting the environment variable `GO_SQLSERVER_LOGGER_ENABLED` will override the `logging:enabled` configuration in the file.